webplatform/docs-wpd/Getting_Started/index.md

 ==Getting Started==

 Web Platform Docs (we call it WPD) is an open wiki that anyone may edit.
-All you need to do is get a username, verify your e-mail address, and you're all set!
+All you need to do is get a username, verify your e-mail address, and you're set!

-To get a username, click the "Login" link on any page and follow the instructions to generate an account.
+To get a username, click '''Login''' on any page and follow the instructions to create an account.

 ==Finding Help==